Applications >Laser Beam Profiling

 The family of Acuros CQD SWIR and e-SWIR cameras meet the challenges of the shortwave infrared optics and optical systems market.
 Review the specifications of our key platform cameras, and contact SWIR Vision to discuss your imaging needs.

 Optics Alignment in Open Space Telecommunications Infrastructure

 Free-space optical communication systems continue to grow in importance and demand improved performance.
 These systems must operate under extreme conditions to achieve the highest levels of reliability, speed, and reliability.
-Our SWIR cameras allow for in-situ alignment, environmental wavefront testing, and metrological inspection – thus providing a high-precision optical metrology solution for your measurements toolkit.
+Our SWIR area scan cameras allow for in-situ alignment, environmental wavefront testing, and metrological inspection – thus providing a high-precision optical metrology solution for your measurements toolkit.

 Fiber Optic Alignment Systems in High-Tech and Product Manufacturing Factory Systems

 For optimal alignment of fibers, lasers and optical components as part of the product production process, it is necessary to have a high degree of accuracy.
 Due to the small diameter and curvature of optical fibers, the alignment process is very complex and varies with many factors, including the gripping position of the pigtail and the curvature of the fiber tip.
 Consequently, the lack of standardization in the alignment process can be challenging.
 SWIR laser sensors can help improve the alignment process through high-precision beam measurement.

 Laser Sensors as a Tool in Scientific Research Across Numerous Academic Fields, from Chemistry to Geo-Environmental Studies

 Laser beam inspection has a wide array of applications across scientific fields.
 When precise measurement is needed through less than optimal visual conditions, SWIR cameras and sensors can pick up where conventional equipment leaves off – whether in the laboratory or out in the field.

 Medical Optics Systems as a Part of Diagnosis or Treatment Protocols